aarontburn/nexus-core/docs/api/InternalModulesAPI.md

 > **Parameters**
 > None
 > **Returns**
-> An array of all installed module IDs (along with HTTP Code 200).
+> `200 OK` and an array of all installed module IDs.

 ---